gregwhitaker/gradle-flywayutils/README.md

 # gradle-flywayutils
-Gradle plugin that provides utilities for working Flyway migrations.
+Gradle plugin that provides utilities for working with Flyway migrations.

 ## License
 Copyright 2021 Greg Whitaker